-The selling security holders may sell the shares pursuant to Rule 144 adopted under the Securities Act, as permitted by that rule.
-The selling security holders may effect transactions by selling shares directly to purchasers or to or through broker-dealers.
-The broker-dealers may act as agents or principals.
-The broker-dealers may receive compensation in the form of discounts, concessions or commissions from the selling security holders or the purchasers of the shares.
+The broker-dealers may receive compensation in the form of discounts, concessions or commissions from the selling security holder or the purchasers of the shares.
 The compensation of any particular broker-dealer may be in excess of customary commissions.
-Because the selling security holders and broker-dealers that participate with the selling security holders in the distribution of shares may be deemed to be "underwriters" within the meaning of Section 2(11) of the Securities Act, the selling security holders will be subject to the prospectus delivery requirements of the Securities Act.
-Any commissions received by them and any profit on the resale of shares may be deemed to be underwriting compensation.
+Because the selling security holder and broker-dealers that participate with the selling security holder in the distribution of the shares may be deemed to be "underwriters" within the meaning of Section 2(11) of the Securities Act, the selling security holder and the broker-dealers will be subject to the prospectus delivery requirements of the Securities Act.
+Any commissions received by them and any profit on the resale of the shares may be deemed to be underwriting compensation.